Oghma-Infinium/Twisted-Skyrim/README.md

  7. Feel free to customize any MCM to your liking.
  8. To leave the starting room speak to the Statue of Mara.

+### Loading your games

+I highly recommend if you want to reload a save at any point to restart your game before doing so.
+See [here](https://www.reddit.com/r/skyrimmods/comments/116raxm/psa_engine_bug_when_reloading_saves/) for more information on why.
+Technically you should be fine, as thousands of people have never encountered this bug on any wabbajack list.
+This is more of a FYI.

 ### Note For Content Creators

 This modlist contains NSFW and explicit content(optional), please use the default SFW profile.